Baucau

-Baucau (Baucau, Baukau) is the second-largest city in East Timor, after Dili, the capital, which lies 122 km to its west.
+Baucau (Baucau, Baukau) is the second-largest city in Timor-Leste, after Dili, the capital, which lies 122 km to its west.

 Baucau has about 16,000 inhabitants, and is the capital of Baucau municipality, located in the eastern part of the country.
 In the times of Portuguese Timor, Baucau was little more than an overgrown village, and for part of those times was called Vila Salazar, after the Portuguese dictator António de Oliveira Salazar.